-Religious studies materials are collected in support of the research and teaching needs of those in the UC Berkeley undergraduate Religious Studies program, as well as those in area studies departments, history, literature and other interdisciplinary fields.
+Religious studies materials are collected in support of the research and teaching carried out at UC Berkeley.
 Scholarly works on all of the world's major religions are collected.
-Multimedia and electronic materials are as actively acquired as books and journals.
-Most print materials in religious studies are in the Gardner (Main) Stacks in Doe Library.
+Multimedia and electronic materials are acquired as well as print materials.
+Most print materials in religious studies are in the Main (Gardner) Stacks in Doe Library.
 The East Asian Library houses all materials in East Asian languages.

-The Electronic Resource Finder is a directory of the Library's databases and other online resources.
-It is organized by subject (e.g. religious studies) or type of material (e.g. dissertations),as well as by keyword (e.g. Bible in English).
+Databases A-Z is a directory of the Library's databases and other online resources.
+It is organized by subject (e.g. religious studies) or database type (e.g. dissertations),as well as by keyword (e.g. Bible in English).
 It is a useful tool to help you choose the right resources for your particular research needs.

 The UC Berkeley Library maintains a cooperative collection development policy with the Graduate Theological Union Library, which provides for the sharing of collecting responsibilities for various aspects of religious studies between the two institutions.